Section 61 Consents Lessons Learned

 Recommendations for additional model conditions:

-- Provide an informative about any project specific requirements that contractors must observe with regard to notifying the community about the works.
+- Provide an informative about noise insulation and temporary rehousing which has been undertaken. - Provide an informative about any project specific requirements that contractors must observe with regard to notifying the community about the works.
 Other recommendations

 - Establish an industry repository of BPM practice and encourage contractors to use it.